 In summary, the aircraft must make a smooth and steady transition up to vertical flight, the wings must stay level in relation to the horizon, and the aircraft must come to a complete stop in this attitude.
 After sliding vertically backward the required amount, it must fall through in the appropriate direction without dropping a wing or the nose moving off axis, and recover on the same plane as that of entry.
-After completion of this, it must again project the 90 degree down line before transitioning into horizontal flight with a quarter loop of radius equal to the entry quarter loop.
+After completion of this, it must again project the 90 degree down line before transitioning into horizontal flight with a quarter loop.